 Why it keeps clicking after it lights

 The usual culprit is moisture.
 Boil-over, a wiped-down cooktop, steam from a tall pot.
 Water bridges the gap around the electrode and the module keeps trying to spark even though the flame is already burning.
-The fix is simple: turn the burner off, let the cooktop dry completely, and try again.
-A few minutes of air, or a careful pass with a hair dryer on low, usually settles it.
+Turn the burner off, let the cooktop dry completely, and try again.
+That clears it most of the time.

 Why it won’t light at all